gruntjs/grunt-docs/Installing-grunt.md

-Before reading this, please see the [[Getting Started]] guide.

-## Overview
-Grunt is comprised of two parts: `grunt` and `grunt-cli`.

-1. The npm module `grunt` should be installed locally to your project.
-It contains the code and logic for running tasks, loading plugins, etc.
-1. The npm module `grunt-cli` should be installed globally.
-It puts the `grunt` command in your PATH so you can execute it anywhere.
-By itself, it doesn't do anything; its job is to load and run the grunt that has been installed locally to your project, regardless of its version.
+This document explains how to install development versions of grunt and grunt plugins.
+If you haven't read the [[Getting Started]] guide, you should check that out first.

+## Installing grunt / grunt plugins
 Grunt and grunt plugins should be defined as [devDependencies](https://npmjs.org/doc/json.html#devDependencies) in your project's [package.json](https://npmjs.org/doc/json.html).
 Using a `package.json` file will allow you to install all of your project's dependencies with a single command: `npm install`.

-## Installing grunt / grunt plugins
 As the "Installing grunt and grunt plugins" section of the [[Getting Started]] guide explains, run `npm install grunt --save-dev` and npm will install the latest official version of grunt in your project folder, adding it to your `package.json` devDependencies.

 Note that a [tilde version range][] will be automatically specified in `package.json`.
 This is good, as new patch releases of the latest version will be installable by npm.